Bundesliga

 4) Star power and ones to watch

-Will VfB Stuttgart’s Nick Woltemade (23) cement his growing status as a leading man?
-How will 19-year-old Tom Bischof get on as he tries to muscle his way into Bayern’s midfield?
-And what of new Leverkusen prospect Ibrahim Maza (19), who impressed with five goals and three assists in Bundesliga 2 with Hertha Berlin last season?
+And what about the plethora of youngsters ready to make their mark?
+Will Stuttgart’s Nick Woltemade (23) cement his growing status as a leading man?
+How will 20-year-old Tom Bischof get on as he tries to muscle his way into Bayern’s midfield?

 5) New ways to experience live football

-From being the first major sports league worldwide to establish covid-19 protocols, to installing corner flag cameras, using RefCams and implementing new, more discerning in-game stats in real time – to name but a few - the Bundesliga is synonymous with innovation and creativity.
+From being the first major sports league worldwide to establish Covid-19 protocols, to installing corner flag cameras, using RefCams and implementing new, more discerning in-game stats in real time – to name but a few - the Bundesliga is synonymous with innovation and creativity.

 >>> Get the official Bundesliga app right here!